openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 Training
 *********

-1. Before training you need to chose, which object detection model will you use.
+1. First of all, we need to chose, which object detection model will we train.
 The list of supported templates for object detection is available with the command line below.

 .. note::